-$$Annual\ Unit\ Output\ (MW) = \frac{\sum{i=0}^{8760} {}^{Hourly\ HI}{1000}\left(\frac{MW}{kW}\right)}{NEEDS\ Heat\ Rate\left(\frac{BTU}{kWb}\right)}$$
+Annual Unit Output (MW) = $\frac{\sum{i=0}^{8760} Hourly HI}{(BTU)} 1000 \left(\frac{MW}{kW}\right)}{NEEDS Heat Rate \left(\frac{BTU}{kWh}\right)}$

-$$Capacity\ Factor = \frac{\textit{Annual Unit Output (MW)}}{\textit{NEEDS Unit Capacity}} (\frac{\textit{MW}}{\textit{h}}) 8760 (\textit{h})$$
+Equation 2.
+Unit capacity factor Capacity Factor = $\frac{Annual Unit Output (MW)}{NEEDS Unit Capacity (\frac{MW}{h}) 8760 (h)}$

-Input regions were determined from one of the eight EGU modeling regions based on MJO and climate regions.
+Input regions were determined from one of the eight EGU modeling regions based on multi-jurisdictional planning organization (MJO) and climate regions.
 Regions were used to group units with similar climate-based load demands.
-Region assignment is made on a state level, where all units within a state were assigned to the appropriate region.
+Region assignment is made on a state level, where all units within a state were assigned to the appropriate region as shown in Figure 3-6.
 Unit fuel assignments were made using the primary NEEDS v6 fuel.
 Units fueled by bituminous, subbituminous, or lignite are assigned to the coal fuel type.
 Natural gas units were assigned to the gas fuel type.
 Distillate and residual fuel oil were assigned to the oil fuel type.
 Units with any other primary fuel were assigned the "other" fuel type.
-The number of units used to calculate the daily and diurnal EGU temporal profiles are shown in Figure 3-6 by region, fuel, and for peaking/non-peaking.
 Currently there is a possible region, fuel, and type group maximum of 64 based on 8 regions, 4 fuels, and two types (peaking and non-peaking).

 The daily and diurnal profiles were calculated for each region, fuel, and peaking type group from the 2016 CEM heat input values.
 The heat input values were summed for each input group to the annual level at each level of temporal resolution: monthly, month-of-day, and diurnal.
 The sum by temporal resolution value is then divided by the sum of annual heat input in that group to get a set of temporalization factors.
 Diurnal factors were created for both the summer and winter seasons to account for the variation in hourly load demands between the seasons.
 For example, the sum of all hour 1 heat input values in the group was divided by the sum of all heat inputs over all hours to get the hour 1 factor.
 Each grouping contained 12 monthly factors, up to 31 daily factors per month, and two sets of 24 hourly factors.
 The profiles were weighted by unit size where the units with more heat input have a greater influence on the shape of the profile.
 Composite profiles were created for each region and type across all fuels as a way to provide profiles for a fuel type that does not have hourly CEM data in that region.
 Figure 3-7 shows peaking and non-peaking daily temporal profiles for the gas fuel type in the LADCO region.
-Figure 3-8 shows the diurnal profiles for the coal fuel type in the MANE VU region.
+Figure 3-8 shows the diurnal profiles for the coal fuel type in the Mid-Atlantic/Northeast Visibility Union (MANE VU) region.